-These times were rife with constant and violent feuding between the Kingdoms and also their bitter enemies, the Japanese.
-The survival of these Kingdoms was dependant upon the development of strong armies.
+These times throughout history were rife with constant and violent feuding between the Kingdoms and also their bitter enemies, the Japanese.
+The survival of these Kingdoms was dependent upon the development of strong armies.
 For these ancient warriors, mastery of the fighting skills was paramount, as any mistake would result in almost certain death.

 The famous Hwa-Rang Warriors, an elite fighting core, were formed during the Silla Dynasty.
-These individuals underwent the most intensive training rituals and severe physical and mental conditioning, including mountain climbing, swimming turbulent rivers in freezing conditions, as well as training in fighting weapons including spear, bow, sword and hook.
+These individuals underwent the most intensive training rituals, severe physical and mental conditioning, including mountain climbing, swimming turbulent rivers in freezing conditions, as well as training in fighting weapons including spear, bow, sword and hook.

 They placed as much emphasis on training the mind as well as punishing their bodies, and ultimately discovered that mastery of the body comes as a result of mastery of the mind.

 Each soldier strictly followed the Haw-Rang Warrior Code: